frouo/lembot-public-website/blog/[25-06-04] how-to-export-lemlist-reports-by-tag-or-all-campaigns-at-once.md

 tag: "how-to"
 ---

-# How to export lemlist reports by tag or all campaigns at once
+# How to export lemlist reports by tags or all campaigns at once

-Looking for a way to **export Lemlist reports by tag** or simply **export all Lemlist campaigns at once** into your Google Sheets?
-With Lembot’s new Megabot modes, you can automate your Lemlist exports in minutes—filter by tag or grab every campaign in one go.
+Looking for a way to **export Lemlist reports by tags** or simply **export all Lemlist campaigns at once** into your Google Sheets?
+With Lembot’s new Megabot modes, you can automate your Lemlist exports in minutes—filter by tags or grab every campaign in one go.

 ---

-## Why export lemlist reports by tag
+## Why export lemlist reports by tags

 - **Dynamic dashboards**: Only include campaigns tagged "LinkedIn" or "Q3-2025" so new campaigns flow in automatically.
 - **Focused analysis**: Narrow down to high-value segments (e.g. VIP leads, segmented outreach) without manual updates.